Important updates

 There is a new electronic travel authorisation (ETA) scheme for visitors to the UK (non-visa nationals without a visa).
 A non-visa national who has no visa will need an ETA, before they can travel to request entry as a Visitor.
 Whether you apply depends on the date you intend to travel and your nationality.

-Travelling to UK and ETA information
+Travelling to UK guidance

 sillouette of an airplane against a sunset